List of Teen Titans (TV series) characters: Trident

 Trident (voiced by Clancy Brown) is an Atlantean criminal armed with the mystical weapon of his namesake.

 Other characters

 Arella

 Arella (voiced by Virginia Madsen) is Raven's biological mother.
-Raven, in desperation to avoid her obligation to release her father upon Earth, travels to her ancestral home of Azarath hoping to find a way to avert the impending apocalypse.
+Raven, desperate to avoid her obligation to release her father upon Earth, travels to her ancestral home of Azarath hoping to find a way to avert the impending apocalypse.
 She finds, however, that Azarath is largely abandoned, save for a flock of doves which she finds Arella caring for.
-Arella somberly informs Raven that the prophecy she is to fulfill cannot be stopped, and that Earth will fall to Trigon just as Azarath once did; at that moment, the illusion of Azarath falls away and the realm is found to be in ruins—the work of Trigon.
+Arella somberly informs Raven that the prophecy she is to fulfill cannot be stopped, and that Earth will fall to Trigon just as Azarath once did; at that moment, the illusion of Azarath falls away and the realm is found to be in ruins, which is the work of Trigon.
 It is never revealed if Arella was a product of the illusion, existing as a spirit of the lost civilization, or if she is actually Azarath's lone survivor of Trigon's wrath.